 5) Bicycle Club/Shop

 Bicycles are increasingly popular in cities of all sizes as people become more invested in their health, reducing their carbon footprints and saving on gas prices.
-Small towns are an ideal place to cycle around because you don’t have to compete with high-traffic roads and highways to get from point A to point B. A bicycle shop can include some of the following: sell quality bicycles in all price ranges, bicycle repair services, host group rides, and bicycle safety or beginner classes.
+Small towns are an ideal place to cycle around because you don’t have to compete with high-traffic roads and highways to get from point A to point B. A bicycle shop can include some of the following: sell quality bicycles in all price ranges, the wildly popular e-bikes, bicycle repair services, host group rides, and bicycle safety or beginner classes.
 Or to widen the market, you could expand from bicycles to cover more than one sport–but don’t spread yourself too thin.
 The more subjects a store covers, the less focused it becomes.
 Narrowing the focus of a small business deepens the expertise and attracts customers.

 6) Art Gallery Showcasing Local Artists